Jahn-Star-Games/LangPipe-AI/README.md

 # LangPipe AI

-Welcome to LangPipe, an intuitive and lightweight plugin for integrating Large Language Models (LLM) into Unity and other C# projects.
-Despite being primarily designed for Unity, LangPipe has no dependencies on Unity, making it broadly applicable to any C# project.
+Introducing LangPipe, a new software framework for integrating Large Language Models (LLMs) into C# projects, including Unity.
+It is a user-friendly and basic framework developed as an alternative to LangChain for C#.
+LangPipe is currently in its early development stages and offers a simple framework without complex language features.
+However, it is optimized for Unity and can be used in various .NET projects.
+LangPipe supports multiple AI APIs, such as OpenAI, Gemini AI, and Vertex AI.

 ## Current and Planned Features: